 - How long will I be out of work?

 - What restrictions do I have?

 Residual Functional Use

 When you file for long term disability, the insurance company will request a residual functional capacity report from your doctor.
 This will be used to determine your ability to work.
 Some of the questions will be:

-- How much can you lift, and how often?
-For example, if you can lift 25 lbs frequently and 50 pounds occasionally, you will be assigned a medium RFC rating.
-If you can only lift 10- 25 lbs frequently, you will be given a light RFC rating.
+- Lifting: How much weight can you lift and with what frequency?
+For instance, lifting 25 lbs regularly and 50 lbs occasionally will categorize you under a medium RFC rating.
+However, if you can only lift between 10 and 25 lbs regularly, you will fall under the light RFC rating.

 Consult An Attorney

 Since you are so limited by the appeals process, consider consulting a disability attorney very early on.
 Even with a claim for immunodeficiency disorder, it can be tricky to navigate the claims and appeals process.
 Working with an experienced disability attorney will give you the best chance of getting the benefits you deserve.
 If you have been denied disability benefits, do not lose hope.
 Many people are denied benefits the first time they apply.
 You have the right to file an appeal and to get more information that may help your case.

 While the process can be daunting, your expert disability attorney will be able to guide you through the process.
 Getting expert help is often the difference between being denied and being approved for benefits.
 An experienced long term disability attorney can help you stay on top of your deadlines, help you gather your documents, assist you during field interviews, and give you guidance that will help you get your claim approved.
 They do not get paid until you win your case.
 You can seek help without worrying about upfront costs or unexpected bills.